 - Line a baking sheet with parchment paper or grease the bottom.

-- Food processor: place flour, baking powder, salt, sugar, and orange zest in the bowl of a food processor fitted with the steel blade.
+- Food processor: place 2 ¾ cups cake or all-purpose flour, 1 tablespoon baking powder, ⅛ teaspoon salt, 6 tablespoons white or light brown sugar and 1 teaspoon orange zest in the bowl of a food processor fitted with the steel blade.
 Pulse a few times to mix.

-- Scatter the cubes of frozen butter on top, and process on low until the mixture is grainy and the butter the size of peas.
+- Scatter 6 ounces unsalted butter, diced and cold, on top, and process on low until the mixture is grainy and the butter the size of peas.
 Don't overprocess.

-- By hand: add the dry ingredients to a large bowl and combine them well with a spoon or rubber spatula.
+- By hand: add the dry ingredients (2 ¾ cups cake or all-purpose flour, 1 tablespoon baking powder, ⅛ teaspoon salt, 6 tablespoons white or light brown sugar and 1 teaspoon orange zest) to a large bowl and combine them well with a spoon or rubber spatula.

-- Scatter the butter pieces on top and integrate by hand or with a pastry cutter or pastry blender.
+- Scatter the butter pieces on top and integrate by hand or with a pastry cutter.
 The pieces of butter should be the size of peas and beans.
 It will be irregular.
-Then follow the recipe below.

-- For both methods: transfer the mixture to a large mixing bowl and add the strawberries and mix lightly with a spoon or rubber spatula.
+- For both methods, transfer the mixture to a large mixing bowl and 1 ½ cups fresh strawberries, diced and stir lightly with a spoon or rubber spatula.

-- Drizzle the buttermilk and vanilla over the flour mixture.
+- Drizzle ¾ cup buttermilk and 1 teaspoon vanilla extract over the flour mixture.

 - Mix with a spatula or fork until it barely comes together, but don't mix too much or the scones will be tough and flat.

-- On a lightly floured surface, transfer the mixture, and pat it together, folding it unto itself a few times (I use a dough scraper or dough cutter to help me fold the dough onto itself), until you have a circle of dough that holds together.
+- On a lightly floured surface, transfer the mixture, and pat it together, folding it unto itself a few times (I use a dough scraper to help me fold the dough onto itself), until you have a circle of dough that holds together.
 It will still be shaggy in places.
 Don't be tempted to overwork it as you would a pie crust.
-I don't use a rolling pin, but if you want to roll it very lightly, you don't want to press it down, simply pat it so it holds together.
+I don't use a rolling pin, but if you want to roll it very lightly, you don't want to press it down and compact it too much, simply pat it so it holds together.

 - Make a circle with the dough, about 2 inches high.

-- At this point, they can be frozen, well covered, for up to a month, and baked directly from the freezer.
+- Cut the circle in half using the dough scraper or a large kitchen knife.
+Then cut each half in half again and each part in half again until you have 4 triangles.
+You should have 8 pieces or triangles in total.
+At this point, they can be frozen, well covered, for up to a month, and baked directly from the freezer.
 They might take a few more minutes.

 - Transfer to the prepared baking sheet, and sprinkle the tops with additional sugar.